-If you want to become a computer programmer, it's a good idea to earn an IT degree.
+If you want to become a computer programmer, it's a good idea to earn an IT degree or computer programming degree.
+Getting a programming education has become more doable in recent years, with many universities offering the opportunity to earn an IT degree online.
 While most employers require a bachelor's degree, some will hire experienced individuals with an associate's degree or certificate.
-If you plan on applying your programming skills to a specific field, such as health care, it's a good idea to take some classes that will expand your knowledge of that industry.
+If you plan on applying your programming skills to a specific field, such as healthcare, it's a good idea to take some classes that will expand your knowledge of that industry.

 While you are not required to be certified to become a computer programmer, earning computer programming certifications for specific languages may be helpful.
 Your best bet for career success is a combination of certifications and a programming degree, which make you a well-rounded employee with both the technical skills and "soft skills."
 Employers look for in a professional who's cut out to go beyond entry level.

 You may be wondering what kind of computer programming job requirements there are.
 It's always a good idea to have prior experience, particularly in a specialized field like computer programming.
 There are many opportunities for internships, online courses, and job shadowing that can help you gain experience.
 If you’re considering becoming a computer programmer, be sure to read up on the latest software, start learning programming language basics, and play around with software you may already have.
 Computer programmer requirements vary from situation to situation, while some have computer programming degree requirements, others will not have any specific classes needed for computer programming positions.

 In May 2016, the median annual wage for computer programmers was $79,840.
 This means that half the workers in the occupation earned more, and half earned less.
 The lowest 10 percent of workers in the computer programmer profession earned $45,570, while the highest 10 percent earned more than $130,360.
 There are also a variety of industries that computer programmers can choose from that have an impact on salary.
 The highest-paid industry in 2015 was software publishers, followed by finance and insurance industries.